NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 Save and Load Strategies
 ------------------------
 There are multiple ways to save a sharded state dict into a serialized checkpoint.
-They can be provided by the user as saving and loading strategies.
+They can be provided by the user as saving and loading strategies (e.g. ``TorchDistLoadShardedStrategy`` and ``TorchDistSaveShardedStrategy`` as shown below).

 There are four types of strategies: